-Second Thomas Shoal, Renai, Ayungin, Half Moon Shoal, and Reefs West of Palawan, Philippines, Spratly Islands
+Sabina Shoal, Second Thomas Shoal to Half Moon Shoal, West of Palawan, Spratly Islands

-Less than 20 miles from Mischief Reef to the South East, about 110 degrees, this is the formation where the Philippines army has grounded a ship and maintains a presence full-time.
-This is also where the Navy of China and the Philippines are having somewhat friendly and non-lethal confrontations to cause the Philippines to abandon their post.
+The Philippines army grounded a rusty, WWII ship and maintains a presence full-time.
+This is also where the navies of China and the Philippines are having somewhat anxious and non-lethal confrontations to cause the Philippines to abandon their post.
 In recent days around April 2024, we read (in Reuters) that there have been heated discussions and additional water cannon usage, along with blocking of paths around the Second Thomas Shoal.

 On October 22, 2023, China accused a Philippine naval ship of trespassing into the area of the Nansha Islands and the Renai Reef, resulting in a collision of ships.